 Drinks and snacks

-The restrooms are located up one flight of stairs on either side of the Orchestra.
-The accessible restroom is located on the house left side of the Orchestra level.
-Gender diversity is welcome here.
+Restrooms are located up 1 flight of stairs from the Orchestra.
+There is an accessible, single-stall, all-gender restroom on the Orchestra level.
 We encourage you to use the restroom that best fits your gender identity or expression.

 Take home something to remember